 Lyndhurst can be experienced through multiple guided-tour options or you may choose to stroll through the beautiful grounds on your own.
 The Classic Mansion Tour explores Lyndhurst’s sumptuously decorated first and second floors and includes entry to special exhibitions.
-A specialty Backstairs Tour includes unique spaces such as the observation tower, kitchens and laundry building.
-Multiple Landscape Tour options highlight our recently restored lower landscape, fountains, specialty gardens and include entry to the c.1894 Bowling Alley and Swimming Pool Building.
-A Daily Grounds Pass allows you to explore the estate on your own.
+A specialty Backstairs Tour includes unique spaces such as the observation tower, kitchens, and laundry building.
+Multiple Landscape Tour options highlight our recently restored lower landscape, fountains, and specialty gardens and include entry to the c.1894 Bowling Alley and Swimming Pool Building.
+A Daily Grounds Pass allows you to explore the Lyndhurst property on your own.

-Personal, casual, non-flash photography is permitted inside the mansion during tours at the discretion of your guide.
+Personal, casual, non-flash photography is permitted inside the mansion during tours at your guide’s discretion.
 Due to capacity limitations, interior photography may not be allowed during October and December.
 Photography is not permitted inside the mansion during special events or theater performances.
 Video, filming, selfies, tripods, or other external equipment is not permitted in the mansion at any time.
 All commercial photography, including wedding and engagement, is prohibited without express written consent and requires the purchase of a permit.
 The use of unmanned aerial vehicles or drones while on Lyndhurst property is prohibited.

 Lyndhurst mansion is accessible by ticketed entry only.
 The Classic Mansion Tour is perfect for first-time visitors.
 The Backstairs Tour visits the tower and servant spaces and is perfect for returning visitors.
 It is possible to combine these two tours during one visit.
-Specialty Landscape Tours of varying levels of strenuousness are available on weekends.
-Group and Private Tours are also offered throughout the season.
-Please click the provided links for tickets and more detailed explanations.
+Specialty landscape tours of varying levels of strenuousness are available.
+Pre-arranged group and private tours are also offered throughout the season.
+Please view our options below for tickets and more detailed explanations.
 Advance ticket purchase is recommended, as tours do sell out.
-Guests without pre-purchased tickets are accommodated on a first-come, first-served basis depending on availability.
+Guests without pre-purchased tickets are accommodated on a first-come, first-served basis, depending on availability.
 To purchase tickets by phone, call 1(888)718-4253 and choose option one.
 Tickets are non-refundable and non-exchangeable.

-Parking is available on the Lyndhurst estate in designated parking areas.
+Parking is available in designated parking areas on the property.
 There is NO additional charge for parking to pre-paid tour or event ticket holders.
 Ticket holders will be required to show their tickets at the Lyndhurst entry kiosk to avoid making any additional payment upon entry.

-For those who do not have prepaid tickets or only wish to explore our 67-acre estate, Lyndhurst charges a $10 per-person grounds fee or a $30 fee for vehicles with three or more visitors.
+For those who do not have prepaid tickets or only wish to explore our 67-acre estate, Lyndhurst charges a $10 per person grounds fee.
 The grounds fee can be credited to guided tour tickets, if and when available, which can be purchased at the Lyndhurst Welcome Center.
 Parking along roads or on the grass is prohibited.
 Please note, there is no available off-site parking in the residential neighborhoods near Lyndhurst.